RahulSDeshpande/tyriar.github.io/_posts/2012-12-05-algorithm-quicksort.md

 ## Partition

-{% include post-image.html class="right-col" alt="The partition operation" src="/images/2012/12/05/partition.svg" %}
+{% include post-image.html class="right-col fit-col" alt="The partition operation" src="/images/2012/12/05/partition.svg" %}

 The partition function is where the actual sorting happens.
 The image illustrates the function in action, using the right-most value as the pivot (`5`).